 Flowers that work best with this method: Roses, Daisies, Tulips, Chrysanthemums, Carnations

 To press the blooms flat, and preserve them in that way, all you need are some absorbent materials, and a heavy book!
 Fold a paper towel several times, and then lay your bloom face up on the paper towel.
 Fold the paper towel over the top.
 Then fold a piece of newspaper over the top of the paper towel.
 After you have your flower folded between the multiple layers, place it in the middle of a book, and close the book.
 Stack other books on top of the book with the flower in it, to help compress the materials.
-The extra layers of paper you wrapped around the flower will help keep it from molding, and will absorb all the moisture released from the flower so it dries faster, and prettier.
+The extra layers of paper you wrapped around the flower will help keep the flower from molding, and will absorb all the moisture released from the flower so it dries faster and prettier.
 Allow this to set up for two to three weeks before disturbing.